salomondush/Covid-H/README.md

-# Final Project

-Web Programming with Python and Javascript

 # Covid-H
     A coronavirus symptoms screening web prototype that could connect critical patients with doctors through automatic appointment and also provide updated